novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-117.md

 “Next month then.
 What's the reason?”

-“It seems Son Jung-ui judged that Japan’s internet environment isn’t ripe yet.”
+“It seems Son Jung-yi judged that Japan’s internet environment isn’t ripe yet.”

 “Does that mean there are no technical issues?”

 “He includes technical issues in his statement.
-Son Jung-ui hopes that ADSL will be established in Japan as well.”
+Son Jung-yi hopes that ADSL will be established in Japan as well.”

 “But will that be resolved by April?”